Hanra-s-work/rtype/COMMIT_CONVENTION.md

 ## Commit Message Convention

-Each commit message must follow one of the two formats below:
+Each commit message must follow one of the format below:

-- `lowecase infinitive verb: <concise description>`
 - `[uppercase infinitive verb] <concise description>`

 Additional details about the commit sections: